 During the year we have been working on our ESG strategy.
 This is underpinned by our mission as a business, which is to set the standard for secure interactions between consumers and the world's leading brands because we care about making the world a secure place.
 The ESG strategy encompasses the products we provide our clients, the way we provide them, the way we do business, both from an ethical approach and also with consideration for the environment.
-In January 2023 we issued our Carbon Reduction Plan, the targets we have committed to and the progress to date can be found in the Sustainability report on pages 28 to 33.
+In January 2023 we issued our Carbon Reduction Plan, the targets we have committed to and the progress to date can be found in the sustainability report on page 16 to 19.

-Christopher Humphrey

-Chairman 14 June 2023
+Christopher Humphrey Chairman 14 June 2023